 With piercing pale blue eyes and orange-pink beak and legs, the modern Roman Goose should be pure white.
 Despite being said to be one of the oldest breeds of domestic goose, the UK exhibition standard was not published until 1954.
 Some 50 years earlier, stock had been imported from Italy.

-Romans are small, chubby, white geese.
+Roman Geese are small and chubby.
 White geese are said to have raised the alarm when Rome was attacked by the Gauls, thus saving the city.
 Flocks of small white geese became common in central Europe.
 They may have evolved independently from the goose of Rome – or be descended from these ‘Italian’ geese.

 There are several regional white breeds of geese in central Europe.
 Diepholtz Geese are slightly larger than our Roman; Czech Geese are slightly smaller.
 Whatever the country, people do seem to like small, white geese as a contrast to the coloured and the larger breeds.